avl/arcshift/README.md

 If the previous refcount value (returned by AtomicUsize::fetch_sub) is STRONG_COUNT, that means our reference was the only remaining reference, and we can now drop 'item'.
 This works.

-The next condition, tries to check if the previous refcount was < 2 * STRONG_COUNT.
+The next condition tries to check if the previous refcount was < 2 * STRONG_COUNT.
 If so, this should mean that there were no other strong counts to the node, and we can thus drop the payload of 'item' (but not the entire node).
+The idea is that non-current nodes never gain refcounts, so the item can't go back to being strongly linked.

 However, this does absolutely not work!